 b) Use automation carefully

 If you are using an outbound sales automation software (like Klenty) to send mail merges or cadences, set it up such that there is a reasonable interval between emails.
+This can be a key factor in deciding the success/failure of your email campaigns.
 At Klenty for example, we use a random interval of approx 2 minutes between each email sent by you.
 Sending 100 emails in a minute is a signal that you may be a bulk emailer.

 c) Minimize bounces